BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 */

 <script>

 ```

+### Skipping iterations with continue

+`continue` statement works similar to `break` but instead of breaking the loop entirely it skips to the next iteration of the loop.

 ### Javascript commands

 Below is a list of most utilized javascript commands as a helpful reference with descriptions.